 Once you’re all prepped for the camera, it’s go time!
 Yikes!
 Most clients are pretty nervous at this point and that’s OK.
 You’d have to be a professional model to not be.
 We start slow by doing some simple headshot poses to get you comfortable with the camera.

 After we’ve broken the ice a bit, we’ll move on to some different poses and hopefully by the end you’ll be having such a good time you won’t want to quit!
-While Erik’s providing direction and fiddling with lights, Michelle will also be on set watching to fix makeup or make suggestions.
+While Erik’s providing direction and fiddling with lights, Kerri will also be on set watching to fix makeup or make suggestions.

 All along the way we’ll be there helping you out by telling you exactly how to sit, stand or lay on the bed.
 We don’t expect anybody to know how to model, so poses are simple.
 Directions are as easy as “chin up” or “move your right hand to the left.